This is a comprehensive guide to multi-cloud billing and cost management.

 - taking cost optimisation steps

 meshcloud offers usage reports on the projects with according costs to increase transparency.
+For example meshcloud makes it easy to split the bill from shared Kubernetes clusters.

 Step #2 - Charging the Right People